gdmarmerola/interactive-intro-rl/README.md

 To solve this problem, we implement two algorithms: (a) an e-greedy strategy using a regular logistic regression for modeling **theta_k(x)** and (b) Thompson Sampling with the Online Logistic Regression by Chapelle & Li on their 2011 [paper](https://papers.nips.cc/paper/4321-an-empirical-evaluation-of-thompson-sampling) "An Empirical Evaluation of Thompson Sampling".
 The Online Logistic Regression allows for uncertainty in its coefficients, such that we can have not only a point estimate for **theta_k(x)**, but a distribution.
 The fitting process of the algorithm is studied with [this animation](https://github.com/bigdatabr/interactive-intro-rl/blob/master/thompson_sampling_olr.mp4).
 We also show animations like the ones shown in the first section.

+### More Contextual Bandits: the Mushroom Bandit

+In this demonstration, we use the Mushroom dataset from UCI in order to illustrate what a real-life contextual bandit might look like.
+The dataset contains many features describing edible or non-edible mushrooms.
+We set up a game in which an agent has to choose, at each round, the top $k$ most edible mushrooms.
+The agent which eats all the edible mushrooms first wins.
+In order to quickly learn the patterns of edible mushrooms, efficient exploration is needed.
+We implement Bootstrapped Neural Networks inspired by [Osband et. al. (2016)](https://arxiv.org/abs/1602.04621) and experiment with sampling trees from a Random Forest in order to get uncertainty estimates.
+We play the game with these techniques and compare them to their greedy counterparts (regular Neural Network and RF).

 ### Bayesian Optimization of hyperparamters

 Hyperparameter optimization (Algorithm Configuration, or even, Automated Machine Learning) is one of the toughest problems in ML and has received increased attention in recent years.
 In this tutorial, we frame the hyperparameter optimization problem as a reinforcement learning problem.
 Given this formulation, our reward will be the chosen model's score in the validation set, and our action will be the choice of a hyperparameter set.
 We choose Gaussian Processes to perform a regression from the hyperparameters to the validation score, which allows us to get a distribution over functions, and therefore, apply Thompson Sampling.

 We first show a simple example which illustrates the bigger problem: optimizting the non-convex [Ackley's function](https://en.wikipedia.org/wiki/Ackley_function), without using gradient information.
 Then, we build a validation framework and optimize the regularization parameter of a linear model with L1 regularization (LASSO).

 ## Required libraries